The Non-Executive of CES Energy Solutions is Exercising Options

 Based on 9 analyst ratings, the analyst consensus is Moderate Buy with an average price target of $1.18, reflecting a -53.2% downside.

 In the last 30 days, insiders have sold $20.42K worth of CESDF shares and purchased $94.42K worth of CESDF shares.
-The insider sentiment on CES Energy Solutions has been positive according to 75 insider trades in the past three months.
-This sentiment is higher than the average sentiment of company insiders in this sector.
+The insider sentiment on CES Energy Solutions has been negative according to 76 insider trades in the past three months.
+This sentiment is lower than the average sentiment of company insiders in this sector.

-Stella Cosby’s trades have generated a 16.5% average return based on past transactions.
-DailyInsider proprietary algorithm detects trades by the most influential insiders and selects attractive trading opportunities daily.
-To subscribe to the DailyInsider visit this page.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.